Privacy Policy

 Teachers who have classrooms with Children can create Code.org accounts without personal logins by using either a rostering service like Google Classroom or Clever, or by creating Code.org logins with picture passwords or secret word passwords that Teachers set for each student in a Teacher section (in which case the School may avoid providing any Personal Information).
 When Schools create Code.org accounts in these manners, we rely on the Teacher/School to obtain required consent, if any.

-As previously noted, in some jurisdictions if a Teacher chooses to have students create accounts with personal logins, we may require parental consent for the account creation - which can result in delays and hinder classroom participation.
+As previously noted, in some jurisdictions if a Teacher chooses to have Child students create accounts with personal logins, we may require parental consent for the account creation - which can result in delays and hinder classroom participation.
 Similarly, if a Child later seeks to add a personal login to access their Code.org account independently of their Teacher or School (e.g., they wish to maintain their account and projects for use outside of school or after the school year ends), we may require parental consent in some jurisdictions to create the personal login - however, the Child will continue to be able to use their existing School login credentials pending the parental consent for the personal login.

 How Parents can provide consent (where required)